apache/beam/website/www/site/content/en/blog/scaling-streaming-workload.md

 ## Recap

-Optimizing Apache Beam streaming workloads for low latency and efficient execution requires careful analysis, decision-making, and the right configurations.
+Optimizing Apache Beam streaming workloads for low latency and efficient execution requires careful analysis and decision-making, and the right configurations.

 Considering the scenario discussed in this article, it is essential to consider factors like overall CPU utilization, throughput and latency per stage, `PCollection` sizes, wall time per stage, write mode, and transport formats, in addition to writing the right pipeline for the workload.